 e talking about very literal scents: the smell of cooking, the smells in the street, or whatever.
 Then it developed into a different conversation and we really started playing around.
 In the first year I think we made, like, 150 fragrances.

 ROADS founder Danielle Ryan.
-Photo: www.roads.co.
+Photo courtesy of www.roads.co.

 SC: How exactly do you collaborate with the perfumers?